Microsoft SQL Server Transaction Log Settings

-- In the displayed list, select the Microsoft SQL Server VM and click Edit.
+- In the displayed list, select the SQL VM and click Edit.

-- In the VM Processing Settings window, click the SQL tab.
+- In the Processing Settings window, click the SQL tab.

 - Specify how transaction logs must be processed.
 You can select one of the following options:

 - Select Truncate logs to truncate transaction logs after successful backup.
 The non-persistent runtime components or persistent components running on the VM guest OS will wait for the backup to complete successfully and then truncate transaction logs.
 If the job does not manage to back up the Microsoft SQL Server VM, the logs will remain untouched on the VM guest OS until the next start of the non-persistent runtime components or persistent components.

 - Select Do not truncate logs to preserve transaction logs.
 When the backup job completes, Veeam Backup & Replication will not truncate transaction logs on the Microsoft SQL Server VM.

 It is recommended that you enable this option for databases that use the Simple recovery model.
 If you enable this option for databases that use the Full or Bulk-logged recovery model, transaction logs on the VM guest OS may grow large and consume all disk space.
 In this case, the database administrators must take care of transaction logs themselves.